 There are two doors into the Vault which in its centre lies a branch from the old oak that is hooked up to a machine covered in dials at the other end of the room.
 As guests take a seat facing inwards they have time to observe the walls lined with shelves of artefacts and flickering candles, before a lap bar is lowered and two members of staff perform final checks and leave.

-The doors close behind them and the machine begins to whir as smoke starts to pour from the branch, whilst the lights flash accompanied by building atmospheric music.
+The doors close behind them and the machine begins to whir as smoke starts to pour from the branch, itself glowing in different colours, whilst the lights flash accompanied by building atmospheric music.
 Oddly it then seems as though one side of the room is being pulled towards the branch whilst the other is pushed away.
 This is achieved by seating the riders on a swing which can move 15 degrees in each direction, independently to the room’s 360 degree rotation.
 The sense of movement becomes greater and greater, until guests feel as though they are being repeatedly turned upside down.
 As the music reaches its climax, a mass of roots is revealed above the riders’ heads which contains glowing red lights as eyes, giving the overall impression of a face amongst the arboreal tangle.
-With the room then returning to its starting state, the branch is lit-up with twinkling lights as the curse is seemingly lifted.
+Since Hex’s reopening in 2024, the finale sees twinkling lights projected onto the oak face as the curse is seemingly lifted, before the room then returns to its starting state – this replaced the branch being lit-up with twinkling lights.

 Guests then exit the attraction out of the opposite end of the Vault to which they entered and follow a corridor which emerges close to the Conservatory in Her Ladyship’s Garden.
 However, as the Conservatory is used as part of a scare maze’s queue line during Scarefest, an alternate exit is used which takes guests past the building containing the Vault.